GregTrifan/ddashes-remake/README.md

 ## Overview of the App

-DDash is a DeFi tool inspired by [Zapper](https://zapper.fi/), which can show an overview of your Karura account balance or the balance any address you'd search for on the **Search Bar**
+DDash is a DeFi tool inspired by [Zapper](https://zapper.fi/), which can show an overview of your Karura account balance/any address you'd search in the **Search Bar**

 ## ⚠️ Notes